UWFCyberNauts/presentations/Semesters/Spring2018/automated_backups/presentation.md

 ### Automating backups with SystemD and Crontab

-This presentation consists of writing a backup script, then using SystemD and Crontab to automate it.
+This presentation consists of writing a backup script and understanding how it works.
 The relevant help pages for this presentation are:
-* crontab(5) man page.
+* bash(1) man page.
 Notably the section on time and date fields
-* systemd.unit(5) man page.
-Notably the '[UNIT] SECTION OPTIONS' section
+* getopts(1) man page.
+Notably the example section
+* tar(1) man page.
+Notably the option syles secion
-* systemd.timer(5) man page.
-Notably the 'OPTIONS' section
+* find(1) man page.
+Notably printf in the actions section and -type in the tests section

-the relevant code, crontab, and SystemD unit files can be found in this presentation directory.
+the relevant code can be found in this presentation directory.

-This presentation is not finished yet ;-;
-check back later :D

 __Author: Michael Mitchell__